 Methods to prevent diseases and epidemics in ports

-Another recommendation was to constantly purify the bilge water by means of a bilge pump installed on the ship.
+Another recommendation was to constantly purify the bilge water using a bilge pump installed on the ship.
 The captains and chiefs were asked to take care of the hygiene of their crew, ordering them, on calm days, to expose their clothes and sheets to the open air, so that they could be "ventilated and purified".

 It was not until 1748 that the first Royal College of Surgery of San Fernando was founded in Cadiz, Spain, providing the navy with a professional ship's surgeon, an individual with the necessary knowledge to practice the profession of doctor and pharmacist indistinctly.
 The surgeon had a medicine cabinet that contained mixtures called balsams, electuaries, plasters, and powders, made from medicinal plants such as cinchona, sarsaparilla, ipecac, and Simarouba, which were fused with small amounts of mercury, nitro, cyanide, alkaline salts, and other chemicals, depending on the case.
 Syrups of lemon and sour orange juice were among the remedies to combat all kinds of periodic fevers, which functioned as a preventive for scurvy since the end of the 18th century.